Ticket #439 (closed defect: fixed)

 I just made a succesful connection using v0.92 (that's the only other version apart from 1.2 that I've got access to) using a password containing [0-9a-zA-Z].
 The same password is a no-go using v1.2

-• summary changed from specific password causes authentication failure on MSN to SOAP-based authentication broken
+Summary: specific password causes authentication failure on MSNSOAP-based authentication broken

 (Thanks for checking that out.)